Skip to content

 Parse.ly data privacy overview

-By default, Parse.ly collects standard web browser information about a reader, the uses of which are described below:
+By default, the Parse.ly tracking code collects certain standard information about a reader including the information noted below.

 • ip_address: IP address of the user; used for bot detection and geographic segments